 Campion’s poetry forms the backbone of all of his work, and its means of presentation has been called a kind of landscape architecture of the page.
 Emerging from an ecotropic understanding of the world, his practice is alchemical, polyvalent in its articulations, and polymorphous along its shape-shifting paths.
 The poetry moves, like the world, along lines of flight forming new associations and coherences.
 These interact and nest within others: folding infolding refolding unfolding.

-Three book-length poems from a projected series of five scaffold the cosmology of his art .
+Four book-length poems from a projected series of five scaffold the cosmology of his art .
 At 290 pages, Tongue Stones—the first in the anticipated quincunx seeks to unravel the mystery of our bad relations with ‘Others’ and with the Earth itself through a decoding of the language of the mythic past (Austin Book Award and The Violet Crown Award).
 You can listen to a small selection of the text from Tongue Stones in his music collaboration with composer Edmund Campion in the works entitled L’autre and SPELL respectively.

 Squaring the Circle, 216 pages—through the lens of a cosmological memory theatre, this text examines the effects of the conquest of the Americas and realizes the conquest of the entire planet (Blue-Star Foundation Award).
 You can listen to Campion reading from a lengthy selection from Squaring the Circle in the following link.
 This selection is taken from a live collaborative performance work with composer Edmund Campion entitled Name Calling, which was performed at the Chapel of the Chimes in Oakland, CA. You can read more about it in the Sub-Tab under COLLABORATIONS.

-The most recent book in the series, * Medusa ( See the menu subtab to read the entire poem), 213 pages—here the ancient myth finds contemporary expression, as “Everyman” (suffering in a world of political surveillance and disconnection) discovers himself in psychotherapy for transgressions against ‘women’, ‘the other’, and the ‘earth’.
+The third book in the series, * Medusa ( See the menu subtab to read the entire poem), 213 pages—here the ancient myth finds contemporary expression, as “Everyman” (suffering in a world of political surveillance and disconnection) discovers himself in psychotherapy for transgressions against ‘women’, ‘the other’, and the ‘earth’.

 OTHER WORK SAMPLES